aligneddev/ADOYamlTemplates/README.md

 Used for .Net, these templates assume there is an appsettings.json, appsettings.Development.json and appsettings.Production.json.

-The "/p:EnvironmentName={Develpment/Release}" is set in the build phase, setting this in the web.config, by adding it in the IISPublish yml Deployment stage and exeSqlAgentPublish step.
+The "/p:EnvironmentName={Develpment/Release}" is set in the build phase with a FileTransform step, setting this in the web.config, by adding it in the IISPublish yml Deployment stage and exeSqlAgentPublish step.
 ```xml
 <aspNetCore processPath="dotnet"
             arguments=".\MyApp.dll"